E-Gilley/Mint-Classics-Analysis/README.md

 The **South warehouse is the most efficient**, while the **West is the least efficient**.

 A glance at the results shows why.
 The West warehouse has the second largest maximum capacity, but close to the fewest sales.
-I'm sure the workers at the southern warehouse would chalk that up to the laid-back work ethic of people of West Coast...
+I'm sure the workers at the southern warehouse would chalk that up to the laid-back work ethic of people on the West Coast...

-**Wrap-Up**: There are several opportunities for product organization and increasing effciency.
-Next, we'll start analyze everything to deliver some real results.
+**Wrap-Up**: There are several opportunities for product organization and increasing efficiency.
+Next, we'll start analyzing everything to deliver some real results.

 ---

+# Analysis and Recommendations

+**Recommendation Summary**:

+- Stop selling the dang Toyota Supra
+- Try to negotiate a lower buy price for items with high sales and lower profits
+- Move items with over 20 concurrent orders to the same warehouse
+- Should you close a warehouse?!? (cliffhanger)

-## Mistake Log
+# Mistake Log

 - While calculating the orders for each country, I first used the total number of unique orders for each country.
 This wouldn't have been wrong; however, that wouldn't have painted the most accurate picture.
 This method would've counted each order the same and not taken the quantity of each order into account.